normanlirio/profile/README.md

 ## About Me
 Hello World!
 I am Ralph Norman Lirio

-A former Android Developer that shifted to QA Engineer.
+A former Android Developer who shifted to QA Engineer.

 #### Skils as an Android Developer
 - Java